|6 Months Part-time

-- NU6005 Research Methods (10 credits) (Shared module across all pathways)
+- NU6005 Evidence-Based Practice for Health Professionals (10 credits) (Shared module across all pathways)

-- NU6053 Ethics for Specialist Practice (5 credits) (Shared module across all pathways except 9)
+- NU6053 Professional, Ethical and Legal Decision-Making in Specialist practice (5 credits) (Shared module across all pathways except 9)

-- NU6078 Ageing and Older People: Bio Psychosocial Perspectives (10 credits)
+- NU6078 Ageing and Older People: Comprehensive Assessment and Management (10 credits)

 - NU6130 Clinical Practice in Specialist Nursing 1 (5 credits)

-Prior to commencing the course each student taking a blended module will be provided with an orientation to Blackboard and training on how to use the online technology within the course.
+- Prior to commencing the course each student taking a blended programme is required to attend in person for a 1-day orientation to Canvas and training on how to use the online technology within the course.
 IT support will be given to students throughout the duration of the course.